catkin/catkin_tools/docs/advanced/catkin_shell_verbs.rst

     ARGS are any valid catkin locate arguments

-The `source` verb sources the develspace or installspace of the containing workspace
+The `source` verb sources the develspace or installspace of the containing workspace.

 .. code-block:: text